RAJGUPTA28/Clothing-Similarity-Search-SEMANTIC-SEARCH-/README.md

 ## What Is Semantic Search?
 Semantic search describes a search engine’s attempt to generate the most accurate SERP results possible by understanding based on searcher intent, query context, and the relationship between words.
+Semantic search is a set of search engine capabilities, which includes understanding words from the searcher's intent and their search context.
+This type of search is intended to improve the quality of search results by interpreting natural language more accurately and in context

 ## Steps:
 -----